sspatil89/renameFile/README.md

 # renameFile
-#Renames the multiple file type filenames within the same directory with appending number
+#Renames the multiple file within the same directory with appending number
-#Usage:
-#python renameFile.py